How to Light a Fire Pit Safely: Tips for Your Outdoor Firepit

 Selecting a Safe Location

-Choose a level, open area at least 10-15 feet away from any structures, overhanging branches, or combustible materials to ensure the fire going is contained and controlled.
+Choose a level, open area at least 10-15 feet away from any structures, overhanging branches, or combustible materials to ensure the fire is contained and controlled.

-Avoid placing the fire pit on dry grass or vegetation that could easily catch fire.
-A paved or sand-covered surface is ideal for minimizing the risk of an uncontrolled fire spreading.
+Pay close attention to the ground surface.
+Avoid placing the fire pit on dry grass or vegetation that could easily catch fire and act as tinder.

 Also, make sure you keep the distance from things like a charcoal grills or outdoor kitchens just to be one the safe side.